-Points Tangible Benefit 6 2.0 For residential developments, building passive homes, which meet the Passive Home Institute US (PHIUS) standard that will result in fifty percent or more of the total dwelling units qualifying as passive homes.
-7 1.0 Going significantly beyond the minimum required energy efficiency requirements for at least fifty percent or more of the energy needs of the development.
-8 2.0 The provision of at least twenty percent of the total dwelling units as permanently affordable housing.
-9 1.0 to 2.0 Any other public facility, feature, item, project, or amenity proposed by the applicant that the City agrees meets the intent of this section.
+Points Tangible Benefit 6 2.0 Build passive residential dwelling units that meet the Passive Home Institute US (PHIUS) standard that will result in fifty percent or more of the total dwelling units qualifying as passive homes.
+7 1.0 Go significantly beyond the minimum required energy efficiency requirements for at least fifty percent or more of the energy needs of the development.
+8 2.0 Provide at least twenty percent of the total dwelling units as permanently affordable housing.
+9 1.0 to 2.0 Provide any other public facility, feature, item, project, or amenity proposed by the applicant that the City agrees meets the intent of this section.

 - 5. Update TMC 18.36.020: - a.
-Establish where such development would be allowed: - Permitted in all zone districts except Greenbelt (GB), Open Space (OS), Residential/Sensitive Resource (RSR) due to the extreme sensitivity of the areas to environmental disturbance, and Historic Commercial (HC) - Amend the current code language about the effect of planned unit development approval on existing zone district regulations - c.
+Establish where such development would be allowed: - Permitted in all zone districts except Greenbelt (GB), Open Space (OS), Residential/Sensitive Resource (RSR) due to the extreme sensitivity of the areas to environmental disturbance, and Historic Commercial (HC) - b.
 Establish a minimum size for a planned unit development of one acre